 In 2006, National Journal's rankings placed Hillary Clinton as the 32nd-most liberal senator.

-On January 20, 2007, Hillary Clinton announced the formation of a presidential exploratory committee for the 2008 election, declaring "I'm in and I'm in to win."
+On January 20, 2007, Hillary Clinton announced the formation of a presidential exploratory committee for the 2008 election, stating, "I'm in and I'm in to win."

-In March 2007, Hillary Clinton called for Attorney General Alberto Gonzales to resign in response to the dismissal of U.S. attorneys controversy.
+In March 2007, Hillary Clinton called on Attorney General Alberto Gonzales to resign in response to the dismissal of U.S. attorneys controversy.
+She also cast votes in support of the Comprehensive Immigration Reform Act of 2007.

-In April 2007, the Clintons liquidated their blind trust to avoid potential ethical conflicts as Hillary Clinton began her presidential race.
+In April 2007, the Clintons liquidated their blind trust to avoid potential ethical conflicts during Hillary's presidential race.

-In September 2007, Hillary Clinton responded to General David Petraeus's Report to Congress on the Situation in Iraq, expressing skepticism by stating, "I think that the reports that you provide to us really require a willing suspension of disbelief."
+In September 2007, Hillary Clinton responded to General David Petraeus's Report to Congress on the Situation in Iraq by expressing skepticism, stating that the reports required a "willing suspension of disbelief."

-Between 2007 and 2014, the Clintons earned almost $141 million, paid some $56 million in federal and state taxes, and donated about $15 million to charity.
+For the overall period 2007–14, the Clintons earned almost $141 million, paid some $56 million in federal and state taxes and donated about $15 million to charity.

-In 2007, Hillary Clinton's term as chair of the Senate Democratic Steering and Outreach Committee ended.
+In 2007, Hillary Clinton's term as chair of the Senate Democratic Steering and Outreach Committee came to an end.

 In 2007, National Journal's rankings placed Hillary Clinton as the 16th-most liberal senator.

-In 2007, while running for president, Hillary Clinton reiterated her opposition to same-sex marriage, but expressed support of civil unions.
+While running for president in 2007, Hillary Clinton reiterated her opposition to same-sex marriage, though she expressed support for civil unions.

-Following Hillary Clinton's "choked up moment" and related incidents in the run-up to the January 2008 New Hampshire primary, discussion of gender's role in the campaign moved into the national political discourse.
+Following Hillary Clinton's "choked up moment" and related incidents in the run-up to the January 2008 New Hampshire primary, both The New York Times and Newsweek found that discussion of gender's role in the campaign had moved into the national political discourse.

 Following the final primaries on June 3, 2008, Barack Obama gained enough delegates to become the presumptive nominee.